Talk Back and You're Dead: Plot

-Two years later, Samantha receives a call from Audrey that Top got into an accident after he mysteriously vanished without anyone knowing.
-Samantha and Red return home and Samantha realizes that Top could be at his beach house.
-She goes to the beach house and she watches a video footage of a boy and a girl making promises to each other that they will be getting married someday, as seen in the beginning of the film.
-Meanwhile, Red admits to Audrey that he's fallen in love with Samantha.
-As Samantha recalls the lost memories of her past where she and Top made a promise to each other as children, a dog walks through and leads her to Top at the beach.
-Samantha sees his realization that he has lost his sight, and Top asks God for a miracle because he badly needs one.
+Two years later, Samantha learns that Top got into an accident after he mysteriously vanished.
+Samantha and Red return home from France and Samantha realizes that Top could be at his beach house.
+She goes there, watching video footage of a boy and a girl making promises to each other that they will marry someday, as seen at the beginning of the film.
+As Samantha recalls the lost memories of her past, a dog walks through and leads her to Top on the beach.
+Samantha realises that he has lost his sight, and Top asks God for a miracle because he badly needs one.
 Samantha then hugs Top with tears of joy at their reunion.